KRailgune/Medieval-Mall/README.md

-## A indepth game on making money during the medieval era as a pesant
+## A indepth game on making money during the medieval era as a peasant
 ### Dependencies
 - pygame
 - os